mdbloice/Patch-Augmentation/README.md

 ## How it works

-Patch Swap is a simple method where new, augmmented images are created by combining two images from two different classes to create a new image and label pair.
+Patch Swap is a simple method where new, augmented images are created by combining two images from two different classes to create a new image and label pair.

 ## Examples